Estimating the drivers of urban economic complexity and their connection to economic performance: Discussion and concluding remarks

-In general, previous theories for the prevalence of phenomena in cities (e.g., levels of employment in industries, number of homicides in a city in a year, cases of infectious diseases) \cite{Arbesman2009,PanEtAl2013DensityDriven,Bettencourt2013,Yakubo2014PhysRevE} were anchored only in the suitability of the system (e.g., $r_c$ in our model) to foster the occurrence of a given phenomenon.
-The suitability was assumed to be a reflection of the nature of the networks and geometric substrate of interactions.
-These previous approaches thus neglected the characteristics of each phenomenon and of individuals.
-The broad argument stated that since interactions in a network scale faster than linearly with the number of agents, urban indicators that are the result of social interactions should also scale superlinearly with population size.
-Since these social networks are embedded in physical environments, the increase of interactions is mechanically driven by increases in the population density.
-The premise here is that any urban output is a function of the number of times people bump into each other.
+{Building on the previous point, our model differs from previous theories in the urban scaling literature regarding the prevalence of phenomena in cities (e.g., levels of employment in industries, number of homicides in a city in a year, cases of infectious diseases) \cite{Arbesman2009,PanEtAl2013DensityDriven,Bettencourt2013,Yakubo2014PhysRevE}, which are anchored only in the suitability of the city to foster the occurrence of a given phenomenon.
+In previous models, the suitability of a city is determined by the networks of interactions within the city.
+Thus, these previous approaches neglected the idea that different activities (more precisely, the individuals engaged in them) would respond differently to the same urban context.
+The broad argument from these previous theories stated that since interactions in a network scale faster than linearly with the number of agents, urban indicators that are the result of social interactions would also scale superlinearly with population size.
+As a consequence, the canonical urban scaling model \cite{Bettencourt2013} predicts that all measures of output per capita will scale with the square root of city population density, regardless of any consideration about spatial equilibrium or budget constraints (see electronic supplementary material~G).
+Our model, on the other hand, adds a mechanism in which only the right combination of factors leads to the creation of employment, and since industries differ in the factors required, they will scale differently.
+Instead of emphasizing that interactions scale faster than the number of individuals in a network, our model emphasizes the diversity of types of interactions growing with the number of interactions.
+The collective knowhow, $r$, quantifies what really matters about the context in which individuals are embedded: that some contexts are more complementary to some individuals and to some activities than others.}